confluentinc/examples/microservices-orders/docs/index.rst

 How to use the tutorial
 ~~~~~~~~~~~~~~~~~~~~~~~

+As a pre-requisite, follow the "Environment Setup" instructions.

-First run the full end-to-end working solution, which requires no code development, to see a customer-representative deployment of a streaming application..
+Then run the full end-to-end working solution, which requires no code development, to see a customer-representative deployment of a streaming application..
 This provides context for each of the exercises in which you will develop pieces of the microservices.

 * Exercise 0: Run end-to-end demo